Philippine labor migration policy: Cost-benefit analysis

-Economic Benefits
+Economic benefits

 Employment

 The volume of OFWs working abroad as a proportion of the labor force of the country has increased dramatically.
 In 2014, the number of Filipinos working abroad grew by 137 percent from its number in the year 2000.

 According to the results of the 2014 Survey on Overseas Filipinos, the total number of OFWs currently stands at 2.3 million, based on the total number of OFWs working abroad anytime from April to September 2014.

-During the 1990s the National Economic Development Authority (NEDA) calculated that the country needed to create at least one million jobs annually in order to reach full employment by the year 2000.
+During the 1990s the National Economic and Development Authority (NEDA) calculated that the country needed to create at least one million jobs annually in order to reach full employment by the year 2000.
 However, in 1994 only 415,000 jobs became available while the country's labor force increased by around 700,000.

 It was observed by the International Labour Organization (ILO) that the country's full employment goal couldn't be met with the domestic labor conditions and only through sending contract workers overseas could the country provide jobs for its people.
 Therefore, unemployment alleviation is one benefit from labor migration.